 The communities supporting the students’ efforts gain as well.
 For example, employees of local businesses, who sponsor the school’s project, are directly involved with students while contributing to the project.
 In return they receive publicity as a sponsor through newspapers, reports, and monthly newsletters

 Iowa Network Services and Southslope Cooperative Telephone Co. present Prairie Electric Car with a matching grant donation of $250 each.
-Thank you!

 How does an electric car team receive money with no school funding?
 Well, to make a long story short, we rely on sponsors.
 Sponsorship is very important in the car making process.
 The building of a car cost is extremely dependent on if we reuse parts, which cars then cost around $1500.00, or build a new car where we have a limit of $3400.00.
 This is not including traveling, extra lap batteries, tools and other supplies.
 So we thank all of our sponsors for their participation.